barrtek02/MATLAB/README.md

 # MATLAB
--Using matlab and simulink to execute two equations:
+Using matlab and simulink to execute two equations:
---Lotka-Volterra
+- Lotka-Volterra
---Lorenz's
+- Lorenz's